Discover Turks and Caicos: Your Complete Travel Guide

-The Turks and Caicos Islands, often referred to as TCI, are a stunning tropical archipelago made up of 40 islands and cays in the Atlantic Ocean, located just southeast of the Bahamas.
-This British Overseas Territory maintains close ties to the United Kingdom, and English is the official language, making it a convenient destination for travellers from the United States and beyond.
+The Turks and Caicos Islands are a beautiful group of 40 tropical islands and cays in the Atlantic Ocean, just southeast of the Bahamas.
+This British Overseas Territory has strong ties to the United Kingdom, and English is the official language.
+It’s an easy and welcoming destination for travellers from the United States, Canada, and beyond.

-Known for its powder-soft white sand beaches, crystal-clear turquoise waters, and year-round sunshine, the TCI are a favourite for luxury travellers, honeymooners, and families seeking an unforgettable island escape.
-The territory is made up of two island groups: the Turks Islands and the Caicos Islands, with most tourism focused on the Caicos Islands, particularly the island of Providenciales.
+Known for its soft white sand beaches, turquoise waters, and year-round sunshine, Turks and Caicos is a favourite for luxury travellers, honeymooners, and families.
+The archipelago includes two island groups — the Turks Islands and the Caicos Islands — with most visitors staying on Providenciales, the country’s main tourism hub.

 The World's Best Beaches and More

-Our islands offer the perfect blend of natural beauty, modern luxury, and island charm.
-Whether you want to relax on a world-class beach, snorkel vibrant coral reefs, explore uninhabited cays, or indulge in five-star dining, this destination has it all.
+Whether you’d like to relax on a world-class beach, snorkel vibrant coral reefs, explore quiet cays, or enjoy fine dining, Turks and Caicos truly has it all.

 Getting Here